surifirstpin/biplus_documentation/docs/model01.md

 Views are independent tables chosen while creating a project.
 All the columns in the table are called fields of view and will be adopted with relevant features.

-Acubi allows various actions and they are performed in views as follows:
+Acubi allows various actions to performed in views as follows:

 1. Creating a new field (User Defined Fields).
 2. Defining the output in a new field as resultant of arithmetical or logical operations among the database fields of the self view or from mapped views.
 3. Assigning currency & number format for measure fields.
-4.  extracting different date formats from the date field permissible formats like hour,day,week,month,quarter, year,date, week_day,date_month,date_quarter, date_hour, year_week
+4.  extracting different date formats from the date field permissible formats like hour,day,week,month,quarter, year,date, week_day,date_month,date_quarter, date_hour, year_week.
 5. Assigning drill down fields for a field.
 6. Defining values for different map co-ordinates.